Immerse yourself in the cultural, historical and culinary beauty of Krakow…

 Yes, you might have already guessed why they are using this pairing.
 It is thought that pickles will help you avoid a hangover the next day.

-6. Join Free Walking Tours
+6. Join Free Walking Tours in Poland

 Although I travel a lot and enjoy seeing a city at my own pace and interest, sometimes it is refreshing to learn from a local that knows the city by heart.
 Stories and quirky facts about the area which you might not discover/ dare to discover on your own.
 Luckily, Krakow is not short with options.
 You can find out more about one of these Krakow Free Walking tours.